AlexBlaylock/README-Gen-Chall7/README.md

 This project is licensed by ![License](https://img.shields.io/badge/License-MIT-yellow.svg) [MIT License](https://opensource.org/licenses/MIT).

 ## use
-You would use this project to create a readme for something ex. job applcation.
-You do this through using a terminal and answering the inquirer prompt.
+You would use it for creating a README that is already formatted, great for things like job interviews.

 ## testing
-I tested using VSCode integrated terminal.
+I used VSCode integrated terminal to test this project.

 ## contribution
-Add more in depth questions, add more licenses, add more styling.
+People can add more customization through styling, add more in depth questions/prompts and answers.

 ## questions
 For questions, you can reach me at my [GitHub Profile](https://github.com/AlexBlaylock) or via email at alexb9901@hotmail.com.